 8. Nasser Al-Khelaifi – PSG ($7.65 billion)

-Under Al-Khelaifi, PSG has made big-money moves such as the then-world record signing of Neymar in 2017 and the arrival of Lionel Messi in 2021.
-These signings have not only improved the quality of the squad but have also helped make PSG one of the most sought-after teams in the world.
-In addition, Al-Khelaifi has also established major brand deals with partners such as Nike and Jordan, helping PSG not only develop in terms of sports but also increase its strong brand value in the international market.
-His efforts have made PSG one of the most commercially valuable sports clubs in the world, although success in the Champions League remains an unfulfilled goal.
+In addition, Al-Khelaifi has established major brand deals with partners such as Nike and Jordan, helping PSG develop both athletically and commercially while strengthening its brand presence in the international market.
+His efforts have made PSG one of the most commercially valuable sports clubs in the world, although success in the Champions League remains an elusive achievement.

 9. Joe Lewis – Tottenham ($7.65 billion)

-While Daniel Levy is the most prominent face of Tottenham Hotspur, the real financial power of the club lies with Joe Lewis, a British billionaire.
-Lewis owns Tottenham through a family trust, with strong control over the club’s financial decisions.
-He is known for his currency speculation, particularly during the UK’s withdrawal from the European Exchange Rate Mechanism (ERM) in 1992, a move that many believe made him a huge profit.
+While Daniel Levy is the most prominent face of Tottenham Hotspur, the real financial power of the club rests with Joe Lewis, a British billionaire.
+Lewis owns Tottenham through a family trust, exercising strong control over the club’s financial decisions.

-Joe Lewis founded the Tavistock Group, a diversified investment company, through which he acquired Tottenham in 2001 for just £22 million.
+Joe Lewis founded the Tavistock Group, a diversified investment company, and through it, he acquired Tottenham in 2001 for just £22 million.
 This was a modest initial investment compared to the club's current value, but with a shrewd financial strategy, Lewis helped Tottenham become one of the most valuable teams and attract the attention of global investors.
-However, Lewis also faced an insider trading scandal in 2024.
-Although he was charged and risked jail time, he was ultimately fined only £4 million, showing the complexity of the legal issues he faced.

 10. Dietmar Hopp – TSG Hoffenheim ($7.15 billion)